 Money and valuables

-Before you go, organise a variety of ways of accessing your money overseas.
 Credit cards are rarely accepted in Liberia and few commercial establishments accept travellers' cheques.
 There are a limited number of ATMs in Monrovia.
 Consult with your bank to find out whether your ATM card will work in Liberia.
 Western Union and Moneygram have a number of agents in Monrovia.